Table of Contents

 Choosing the Right Revenue Model

-Most successful job boards use a mix of these core revenue models:
+Most successful job boards use a mix of these core

 - Job Posting Fees: Set different prices based on posting duration, visibility level, and placement.
 Simple per-post pricing works well when starting out.